mlbyvn/wallet-generator/README.md

 ---

 ## Description
-A python script that generates env wallets with a 12-world mnemonic phrase.
+A python script that generates evm wallets with a 12-world mnemonic phrase.

 ---